-This Valentine’s Day will mark the 108th celebration of Arizona Statehood.
-That’s right: Arizona’s birthday happens to fall on Valentine’s Day every year.
+Each year, Valentine’s Day marks another reason to celebrate Arizona Statehood.
+That’s right: Arizona’s birthday happens to fall on Valentine’s Day.

 The road to becoming a state was a long one for the Grand Canyon State, which spent nearly 50 years as a U.S. territory.
 President William Howard Taft admitted Arizona to the Union on Feb.
 14, 1912.
 The Salt River Project (SRP) and the construction of a large storage dam in the Tonto Basin played a vital role in paving the way.